“A reinventor of Latin American literature in the 21st century.” ―Jonathan Franzen

 His novel The Shape of the Ruins (2018) was shortlisted for the 2019 International Man Booker Prize and won both Spain’s Alfaguara Prize and Italy’s Von Reezzori Prize; Reputations (2016) was a New York Times Best Book of the Year; The Sound of Things Falling (2013) was a National Bestseller and winner of the 2014 International IMPAC Dublin Literary Award; The Secret History of Costaguana (2011), consolidated Vasquez’s status a one of the most important novelists working today when Nobel Prize winner Mario Vargas Llosa named him “one of the most original new voices in Latin American literature”; and The Informers (2010).
-He is also the author of a short story collection Lovers on All Saints’ Day (2015).
+He is also the author of a short story collections Songs for the Flames (2021) and Lovers on All Saints’ Day (2015).

 His 2018 novel The Shape of the Ruins is a sweeping tale of conspiracy theories, assassinations, and twisted obsessions exploring the darkest moments of a country’s past.
 Vanity Fair writes: “This is the big, sweeping book of Colombia that Vásquez has been building up to—a novel that obsessively re-examines the fanaticism and deceptions at the heart of Colombia’s past and present.”
 Time Magazine says further, “it interrogates the way moments of violence in Colombia’s past have retained their power long after they are over.”
 Reputations is a novel about the power of politics and personal memory, in which Vasquez examines the weight of the past, how a public persona intersects with private histories, and the burdens and surprises of memory.
 An intimate portrayal of Colombia’s drug wars, The Sound of Things Falling investigates the country’s recent violet past as well as its protagonist’s own personal reckoning.
 Hailed by Edmund White as “brilliant, gripping, and absorbing right to the end,” he noted that the book “may be a page turner, but it’s also a deep meditation on fate and death.”